allthroughthenight/allthroughthenight.github.io/_posts/2024-09-01-the-network-strikes-back.md

 My partner works from home, so having a stable internet internet connection is required.
 My desktop is hard wired, and their work laptop uses wifi.
 Whenever we have internet issues, the wifi is impacted more than the wired connection, so I rarely notice while they rush to reboot the router before they're kicked from their coporate VPN.

-Recently we've had a slew of ISP outtages, which causes my partner to constantly reboot our router to mitigate the issue.
+Recently we had a bunch of ISP outtages, which causes my partner to constantly reboot our router to mitigate the issue.
 Days later after service was restored to normal, we still saw connectivity issues, along with our 5Ghz band not working.
 I didn't think much of it at first, then one evening the show we were streaming failed to load.

 I check on our router at 192.168.1.1 expecting a Linksys log-in screen.